-Pre-Doctoral Internship in Clinical Psychology
+Doctoral Internship in Clinical Psychology

 Department of Psychology

-The mission of the Riverview Psychiatric Center's Department of Psychological Services is to provide state of the art consultation, assessment, and counseling services for clients recovering from mental illness and co-occurring (substance abuse) disorders.
+The mission of the Riverview Psychiatric Recovery Center's Department of Psychological Services is to provide state of the art consultation, assessment, and counseling services for clients recovering from mental illness and co-occurring (substance abuse) disorders.
 They also play a major role in the delivery of group counseling and psychoeducational programming on the Harbor Treatment Mall.

 Psychology provides a broad range of assessments in response to specific referral questions posed by the treatment teams throughout the hospital.
 These include assessments to aid in diagnosis and treatment planning, neuropsychological testing to address more complex diagnostic questions for clients who present with complicated cognitive problems, and capacity evaluations to address clients' ability to make decisions about medical treatment.
-In addition, the forensic psychologists provide clinical risk assessments for forensic clients transitioning to the community and for forensic clients served in by the Assertive Community Treatment (ACT) team.
+In addition, the forensic psychologists provide clinical risk assessments for forensic clients transitioning to the community and for forensic clients served by the Assertive Community Treatment (ACT) team.
 Unit psychologists provide consultation to treatment teams and develop specialized behavioral plans as needed, including cooperating with other staff on implementing daily or hourly behavioral assessment protocols.